 Your sneakers are made of plastic: it's time for a better alternative.

 ‘Plastic shoes?
 That sounds super uncomfy, no thanks.’
 If this is your response we don’t blame you.
 When we think of plastic we think of things like shopping bags, single-use straws, water bottles and toys.
-You don’t see social media campaigns highlighting the plight of sea turtles choking on running shoes now do you?
-Well that’s just the thing; the foam in your sneakers might not look the same or feel the same as single-use plastics, but it comes from the same place: it's manufactured from petrochemicals derived from fossil fuels.
+You don’t see heart-wrenching images of turtles choking on running shoes.
+But that’s just the thing; the foam in your sneakers comes from the same place as single-use plastics.
+It's all manufactured from petrochemicals derived from fossil fuels.

 There are three ways to tackle the problem of petroleum-based foams in footwear.

 The second solution is to use foams that offset petrochemical requirements with other alternatives that are abundant and naturally occurring.
-That’s exactly what Bloom algae foam does, making use of the world’s fastest growing organism (algae) to replace some of the fossil fuels needed to manufacture their foam.
-While this solution only partially offsets its fossil-fuel requirements, it also has the added advantage of cleaning natural waterways in the process when algae is harvested from harmful algae blooms, helping restore balance to natural ecosystems.
+That’s exactly what Bloom algae foam does.
+Bloom Foam uses the world’s fastest growing organism (algae) to replace some of the fossil fuels needed to manufacture their foam.
+While this solution only partially offsets its fossil-fuel requirements, it also has the added advantage of cleaning natural waterways.
+The algae added to the foam is harvested from harmful algae blooms, helping restore balance to natural ecosystems.